-- The carrying values of cash, accounts receivable, accounts payable, other current assets and liabilities and borrowings under the credit facility on the Consolidated Balance Sheets of the Corporation approximate their fair values due to short-term nature of these financial instruments.
+- The carrying values of cash, accounts receivable, accounts payable, other current assets and liabilities and borrowings under credit facilities on the Consolidated Balance Sheets of the Corporation approximate their fair values due to the short-term nature of these financial instruments.
 These items have been excluded from the table below. - For long-term debt, the Corporation uses quoted market prices when available.
 When quoted market prices are not available, the fair value is determined by discounting the future cash flows of the specific debt instrument at an estimated yield to maturity equivalent to benchmark government bonds or treasury bills, with similar terms to maturity, plus a market credit risk premium equal to that of issuers of similar credit quality.
-Since the Corporation does not intend to settle the long-term debt prior to maturity, the fair value estimate does not represent an actual liability and, therefore, does not include exchange or settlement costs.
+Since the Corporation does not intend to settle long-term debt prior to maturity, the fair value estimate does not represent an actual liability and, therefore, does not include exchange or settlement costs.

 The use of different estimation methods and market assumptions may yield different estimated fair value amounts.
-The following table includes the carrying value, excluding unamortized debt issuance costs, and estimated fair value of the Corporation's long-term debt as at December 31:
+The following table includes the carrying value, excluding unamortized debt issuance costs, and estimated fair value of the Corporation's long-term debt as at December 31.

-20)21 2020 (\$ millions) Fair Value Hierarchy Carrying Value Estimated Fair Value Carrying Value Estimated Fair Value Long-term debt Level 2 3,145 3,817 2,995 3,933
+20 2022)21 (\$ millions) Fair Value Hierarchy Carrying Value Estimated Fair Value Carrying Value Estimated Fair Value Long-term debt Level 2 3,295 3,101 3,145 3,817